What is a cash advance on a credit card?

 Here are some frequently asked questions about cash advances:

 A credit card cash advance may seem like a convenient way to access cash if you don’t have it readily available.
 But it’s typically more expensive than making other types of purchases with your credit card.
-That’s why you may want to understand what qualifies as a cash advance, how cash advances work, how to use them responsibly, and what potential costs you could end up paying.
+That’s why it’s important to understand what qualifies as a cash advance, how cash advances work, how to use them responsibly and what potential costs you could end up paying.

-You may also want to explore the variety of benefits that come with the right credit card, including cash back on your everyday purchases.
-If that interests you, take a moment to compare Capital One cash back credit cards.
+You may also want to explore the variety of benefits that come with the right credit card, including cash back on everyday purchases.
+You can compare Capital One credit cards to find one that’s right for you.

 Related Content